Brief von W. H. Auden an H. W. Henze, 15. Januar 1967

 had, it would of course, be half the length.

-So, slack it to bits as you find
+So, slack it to bits as‡ you find

-• 3.)
+best.* - 3.)
 For a performance, it is important that they hire

 a really good actor for Herod’s speech.*